Analysing — Stage 1/8: Parse

 Database Schema Philosophy

 Local-first PostgreSQL with pgvector.
-All three databases are synced locally for sub-300ms query latency.
-No external API calls during validation.
+Five data sources synced locally into a single 115 GB database: Alexandria 5.3M · OQMD 97K · Materials Project 21K · Literature 701K papers · Patents 67K (EPO + GCP).
+Sub-300ms query latency with zero external API calls during validation.
 Full GDPR compliance by architecture — no user data leaves the EU-hosted infrastructure.

 LD